Were you receiving weird boot errors and being unable to boot into Windows? Here are some ways you can fix MBR errors in Windows 10 & 11 OS.

 You may not face boot errors that often, but it is prevalent than you think.
 There may be any number of reasons for Master Boot Record or MBR errors in Windows.
 In case of any boot error, you cannot boot into Windows, and you are essentially locked out of your system until you can fix the error.

 If you ever find yourself with such annoying Windows boot errors, then here’s how to fix MBR errors in Windows in just a couple of steps.

 - Access Command Prompt from Windows Recovery Environment

 Reasons for Boot Errors in Windows

 There are many reasons why you face boot errors in Windows.
-More often than not, boot errors in Windows are a direct result of your intentional or unintentional actions like deleting important boot files in the system drive (C:), removing second operating system without first changing the boot record, modifying the boot record, boot file corruption, etc.
+More often than not, boot errors in Windows directly result from your intentional or unintentional actions like deleting important boot files in the system drive (C:), removing the second operating system without first changing the boot record, modifying the boot record, boot file corruption, etc.